segcore/yar/README.md

 Thanks to Tsoding's [nob.h](https://github.com/tsoding/nob.h)'s `da_append`
 macro, and to Jai's `array_add :: (array: *[..] $T) -> *T` function for the inspiration.

+## Licence

+Available under Public Domain and MIT Licence at your choosing.